devopsgroup-io/vagrant-hostmanager/README.md

 [![Gem](https://img.shields.io/gem/dtv/vagrant-hostmanager.svg)](https://rubygems.org/gems/vagrant-hostmanager)
 [![Twitter](https://img.shields.io/twitter/url/https/github.com/smdahlen/vagrant-hostmanager.svg?style=social)](https://twitter.com/intent/tweet?text=Check%20out%20this%20awesome%20Vagrant%20plugin%21&url=https%3A%2F%2Fgithub.com%2Fsmdahlen%2Fvagrant-hostmanager&hashtags=vagrant%hostmanager&original_referer=)

+`vagrant-hostoverseer` is a fork of `vagrant-hostmanager` adding a few extras:
+- Manage hostnames of multiple providers,
+- Add the option to manages aliases on one line only,
+- Add the option of automagically add the fqdn to the alias line.

+The reasons of these patches are:
+- In the upstream hostmanager, if you spawn a machine with one provider, the addresses in all other providers are lost.
+- The format of `/etc/hosts` according the man page is that one IP must appear on one line only.
+- As there are a few ways to set up fqdn on a server and different tools will use different ways to get the fqdn, only adding aliases in `/etc/hosts` created some issues, for instance on AWS.

+I would like to have these patches merged upstream but first I am not sure upstream considers these contributions worthwhile and second I know that there is at least an annoying limitation where the fqdn option will work properly only for linux hosts.

+Beyond the command to install the plugin, all references and configurations are still named hostmanager as my goal is not keep this fork, but have it eventually properly merged.

 `vagrant-hostmanager` is a Vagrant 1.1+ plugin that manages the `/etc/hosts` file on guest machines (and optionally the host).
 Its goal is to enable resolution of multi-machine environments deployed with a cloud provider